-The Patrol Division is the largest sworn division in the Sheriff's Office.
-It is led by Captain Dave Gerber, and supervised by 6 sergeants; 2 on each of the three patrol shifts.
+The Patrol Division is the largest sworn division in the Sheriff’s Office.
+It is led by Captain Robert Hall and supervised by 6 sergeants; 2 on each of the three patrol shifts.
 The 54 men and women in the patrol division answer calls for service from the most routine to the most serious, 24 hours a day, 365 days a year.
 Uniformed patrol deputies operate the squad cars you see patrolling your Interstates, Highways, County roads and residential streets.
 Their responsibilities include, but in no way limited to:

 - Assisting Citizens

 - Business and House Checks

 - Transporting Prisoners

 They are the first responding deputies to all calls for service.
 Deputies make arrests, collect evidence, issue citations or warnings, perform CPR and other emergencies, first aid, etc.

 Additionally, the Patrol Division is called upon to augment and support the municipal police agencies in Walworth County who may be unavailable to respond to calls and patrol their areas for a variety of reasons, such as court appearances, training or other obligations.
 The smaller municipal police agencies may only have a single officer on duty, and we are called to assist them with calls for service acting as a backup officer.
 We take all calls for service and perform routine patrol in these Cities, Villages, and Townships when municipal police officers are unavailable.